maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 ## Quick start

 1. Download and extract the latest dedicated server at http://files.v04.maniaplanet.com/server/ManiaplanetServer_Latest.zip
+2. Download the titlepacks you want to host your server for, and put them in the `Packs` folder.
+See below for links.
-2. Create a dedicated server login on your [PlayerPage](https://maniaplanet.com/account/dedicated-servers)
+3. Create a dedicated server login on your [PlayerPage](https://maniaplanet.com/account/dedicated-servers)
-3. Create a Dedicated Config File named `dedicated_cfg.txt` in the folder `UserData\Config` by using the file `UserData\Config\dedicated_cfg.default.txt` as a template.
+4. Create a Dedicated Config File named `dedicated_cfg.txt` in the folder `UserData\Config` by using the file `UserData\Config\dedicated_cfg.default.txt` as a template.
 For more info, see below.
-4. Create a new MatchSettings (also called GameSettings) file called `matchsettings.txt` in the folder `UserData\Maps\MatchSettings`.
+5. Create a new MatchSettings (also called GameSettings) file called `matchsettings.txt` in the folder `UserData\Maps\MatchSettings`.
 You should use [a template](https://www.maniaplanet.com/account/dedicated-servers/helper) corresponding to your title in this folder.
 For more info, see below.
-5. Start your server with the mininal options: `ManiaPlanetServer /nodaemon /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/matchsettings.txt`
+6. Start your server with the mininal options: `ManiaPlanetServer /nodaemon /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/matchsettings.txt`

 >>>>> Always use the `/nodaemon` option to be able to see any potential errors.